OG-Open-Source/og-open-source.github.io/README-Simple.md

 ## Introduction

-OGOS - OGATA Open Source is dedicated to developing and sharing open-source software.
+OG-Open-Source is dedicated to developing and sharing open-source software.
 Our goal is to create and maintain high-quality, community-driven projects that benefit developers and users worldwide.

 ## Disclaimer